polterguy/fine-tune-hyperlambda/README.md

   - Wrap it into and endpoint and return all employees
   - Loop through them and remove their names
   - Add departments to each entry from within your existing loop in addition to continuing removing items
-  - Add an argument being department and use this value as you add your node
+  - Add an argument being department and use this value as you add departments
 * How do I open a database connection?
 * How do I concatenate 2 strings?
   - Add a space between